Bram-Vonk/21_Spark/docs/_src/data_preparation.rst

 Data Selection
 ----------

-Columns described in :ref:`Data Understanding` are selected from the measurement and metadata tables.
+Columns described in :ref:`Data Understanding` are selected from the measurement () and metadata tables.

-From the measurement data only data is selected from DALI boxes that have nominal power registered in the metadata table and that are in operation.
+From the measurement data only data is selected from DALI boxes that have nominal power registered in the metadata table and that are in operation (:meth:`src.utils.snowflake.read_meta`).
 Both data and metadata are needed to indicate future overloading and add value to Grid Planners.

 As mentioned only the active power (P) on medium voltage side is used initially.
 Apparent power (S) is preferred (for a more fair comparison with the nominal power), but since this is 15 minute average data, this is hard to reconstruct.

-In this step the separate power phases are selected and processed as well as the sum of the phases.
+In this step the separate power phases are selected and processed as well as the sum of the phases (:meth:`src.utils.snowflake.make_week_extremes_query`).

 Only the 15 minute average channels are selected for preprocessing.

 Data Cleaning
 ----------

-No data cleaning is performed on the raw data before aggregation.

-After aggregating to weekly extremes data is checked and cleaned on the following before being used by a model for forecasting:
+No data cleaning is performed on the raw data before aggregation, but data is checked and cleaned on the following after reading it in (:meth:`src.preprocess.preprocess.load_data`) and before being used by a model for forecasting:

-* Data of extremes (minimum or maximum) having the value of zero in the beginning of the series are removed.
+* Data of extremes (minimum or maximum) having the value of zero in the beginning of the series are removed (:meth:`src.preprocess.preprocess.remove_leading_idling`).
 This is for example the case if a DALI box is in operation, but its transformer is not.
-* Only data is used that has a history of more than two years.
+* Only data is used that has a history of more than two years (:meth:`src.preprocess.preprocess.too_short`).
 This will ensure in this stage that the seasonality (sub)model has enough data to tune on.
-* Only data is used of transformers that have a measurement in their history with an absolute value higher than half the transformer capacity.
+* Only data is used of transformers that have a measurement in their history with an absolute value higher than half the transformer capacity (:meth:`src.preprocess.preprocess.too_small`).

 Duplicate data (can only be created by updating the extreme table) is not an issue for the model and will not be eliminated.